jinshan6677-spec/WhatsApp-11.19/src/managers/SESSION_BROWSERVIEW_README.md

 ## Overview

-The SessionManager has been enhanced to support BrowserView sessions with comprehensive proxy configuration and session isolation capabilities.
-This enables the single-window multi-account architecture where each account runs in an isolated BrowserView with independent session data and network configuration.
+The SessionManager has been enhanced to support BrowserView sessions with comprehensive session isolation capabilities.
+This enables the single-window multi-account architecture where each account runs in an isolated BrowserView with independent session data.

 ## Key Features